saipan17/Hospital_Management_System/README.md

 ## Demo

-Insert gif or link to demo
+Insert git or link to demo